Low Income Students Scholarship

 Procedures to Claim the Credit

-You may download a copy of this credit schedule at a later date to claim the tax credit for low income students scholarship.
+You may download Schedule K-70 to claim the tax credit for the Low Income Students Scholarship.
 This schedule must be completed and submitted with the income or privilege tax return.
-You may also call the Department of Revenue voice mail system at 785-296-4937 to request the credit schedule at a later date.
+You may also call the Department of Revenue voice mail system at 785-296-4937 to request Schedule K-70.
 You will be asked to give your name, address, phone number and form(s) you desire.
 Please allow two weeks for delivery of your forms.

 Low Income Students Scholarship Definitions

 An eligible student is a child who is an at-risk student, as defined below, who is attending a public school or has been eligible to receive an educational scholarship under this program and has not graduated from high school or reached 21 years of age.
 Eligible students will be required to reside in Kansas while receiving an educational scholarship and be enrolled in any public school in the previous school year prior to receiving the scholarship or be enrolled in any public school in the school year in which an educational scholarship is first sought for the child and the child is under the age of six years.

 An at-risk student means a student who is eligible for free meals under the national school lunch act, and who is enrolled in a school district that maintains an approved at-risk student assistance program.
 An at-risk student shall not include any student enrolled in any of the grades one through 12 who is in attendance less than full time, or any student who is over 19 years of age.
 The provisions of this paragraph shall not apply to any student who has an individualized education program.

 "Public school" means a an elementary school that is operated by a school district, and identified by the state board as one of the lowest 100 performing elementary schools with respect to student achievement among all elementary schools operated by school districts for the current school year.